telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/Editing/use-different-popup-editor-for-create-update.md

 ## See Also

-Other articles on Kendo UI Grid and how-to examples related to its editing functionality:
+Other articles on the Kendo UI Grid and how-to examples related to its editing functionality:

 * [JavaScript API Reference](/api/javascript/ui/grid)
 * [How to Access Editor Controls in Edit Events]({% slug howto_access_editor_controlsin_edit_events_grid %})